Animal physiotherapists help animals that have undergone medical and surgical treatment to recover through a process of rehabilitation

 - Whether you work for a practice or are self-employed, you'll need to apply for professional indemnity and public liability insurance (PLI).

-- Exercising animals and carrying equipment can be physically challenging and therefore the job requires good level of fitness.
+- Exercising animals and carrying equipment can be physically challenging and therefore the job requires a good level of fitness.

 Make sure you check which professional bodies you would like to join, as they'll often have the minimum education prerequisites for membership.
 Joining organisations before completing your training is advised, as they provide excellent networking opportunities as well as advertise upcoming jobs.
 Many organisations offer reduced membership rates for students.